Lesson video

 There are some key words for us to consider as we work our way through this lesson.

-The first is solid, then, changing state.
+The first is solid, then changing state, after that temperature, then it's melting.

 Finally, liquid.